-Dr. Meghan Harper is a Professor at Kent State University in Kent, Ohio.
+Dr. Meghan Harper is the Director and Professor in the Schools of Information at Kent State University in Kent, Ohio.
 Dr. Harper serves as the Coordinator of the School Library program in the School of Information and currently teaches four courses in the area of Youth Services in the School of Information.
 Dr. Harper is co-director of the Virginia Hamilton Multicultural Literature Conference, the longest running national conference of its kind.

 Dr. Harper earned a Ph.D. in Curriculum and Instruction, a Master of Library Science, and a Bachelor of Science in Elementary Education from Kent State University.
 Dr. Harper has held administrative positions of Assistant Curriculum Director, Director of Technology and Libraries, and as a school librarian at levels K-12.